trizen/raku-rosettacode/programming_tasks/T/Table_creation.md

-Perl 6 offers two broad categories of collective container types; those that do the Positional role and those that do Associative.
+Raku offers two broad categories of collective container types; those that do the Positional role and those that do Associative.
 Positional objects are collective objects that access the individual storage slots using an integer index.
 Associative objects use some sort of other pointer (typically string) to access their storage slots.

 The various Associative types mostly differ in their value handling.
 Hash, Map and QuantHash may have any type of object as their value.
 All the others have some specific, usually numeric, type as their value.

-#### Output:
 ```
 Positional - Object that supports looking up values by integer index
     Array     Sequence of itemized objects